Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 If you're willing to learn the basics of investing in equities, you could earn much higher returns from your savings than if you store your cash in the bank.

 However, there is always an element of risk involved when putting your money into stocks and shares.
-Even the most educated investors sometimes lose money.
+Even the most seasoned investors sometimes lose money.

 It's often recommended to spread your funds across a wide range of investments for this reason.

-A fund supermarket allows investors to buy and hold a range of funds from different companies together in one portfolio.
+An investment platform – sometimes called a fund supermarket – allows investors to buy and hold a range of funds from different companies together in one portfolio.

 They often provide extensive research and information on each fund, so can reduce the risk traditionally associated with investing, and help customers achieve market-beating returns.

-Find out more: fund supermarkets reviewed - find out the highest-rated fund supermarkets.
+Find out more best investment platforms - find out the highest-rated fund supermarkets.

 How to make money online

-The internet can easily part you from your money but, with a bit of creative thinking, there are plenty of ways to make pounds online.
+The internet can easily part you from your money but, with a bit of creative thinking, there are plenty of ways to make money online.

-Just watch out for Ebay and PayPal’s fees, which can eat into any profits you make.
+Just watch out for eBay's fees, which can eat into any profits you make.

 There's a fair number of research agencies that pay a small amount to people who complete surveys online.